 Most hemorrhoids can be treated at home, but let your provider know if you aren’t certain so they can properly examine you.
 It’s easy to confuse the symptoms of hemorrhoids with that of anal fissures or something more serious like ulcerative colitis or colon, rectal or anal cancer.

-If you have a hemorrhoid, here are some things you can do at home to help with your symptoms:
+If you have a hemorrhoid, here are some home treatments to help with your symptoms:

 “Creams and ointments work fine for external hemorrhoids,” Dr. Keeler said.
 “For internal hemorrhoids, you need a suppository treatment with an internal application device similar to a low-pressure enema.”